SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSAppointmentEntity/SetPublishFrom.md

 so.topic: reference
 ---

-Set the publish from date on a AppointmentEntity.
+Set the publish from date on a NSAppointmentEntity.

 **Parameter:**
  - **publishFrom** DateTime.